matuzo/HTMHell/hell/adventcalendar/2025/13/index.md

   <details>
   <summary>NVDA + Firefox (Windows with MathCAT add-on)</summary>
   3 lines
-  line 1 open paren eigh plus b close paren squared is equal to c squared plus 4 times 1 half eigh b
+  line 1 left parenthesis a plus b right parenthesis squared is equal to c squared plus 4 times 1 half a b

-line 2 eigh squared plus 2 eigh b plus b squared is equal to c squared plus 2 eigh b
+line 2 a squared plus 2 a b plus b squared is equal to c squared plus 2 a b

-line 3 eigh squared plus b squared is equal to c squared
+line 3 a squared plus b squared is equal to c squared

   </details>
   <details>